maxking/gbackup/README.md

 glbackup
 ==========

 A utility to backup all [Gitlab](https://gitlab.com) projects of a user or group.
+It can download projects of multiple groups and users.

 # Requirements